s3rgiosan/wpnotifications/README.txt

 Users can change their communication preferences from the default of all posts and comments using profile settings.
 A special setting can ensure they always receive an email when their username is mentioned.

 == Installation ==

-= Dashboard =

-1. Go to the 'Plugins' menu, and choose 'Add New'.
-2. Search for 'wpnotifications', and then click 'Install Now'.
-2. Click 'Activate'.

 = FTP =